CedArctic/Chimera/README.md

 ## Contributing:
 Chimera was written to be modular so one can easily modify the code and enchance it.
-I welcome and greatly appreciate anyone who wished to contribute a module of their own.
+I welcome and greatly appreciate anyone who wishes to contribute a module of their own.
 To keep things tidy if you need to import a python module do so on the top of the file in this fashion e.g:

 ```